 We start by educating ourselves.
-We are asking members of the group to read the book "White Fragility" by Robin Diangelo, and to watch or re-watch Fr.
+We are asking members of the group to read the book White Fragility by Robin Diangelo, and to watch or re-watch Fr.
 Bryan Massingale's video.
-Our first dialogue meeting by Zoom will be on Friday, June 26 at 7:30 PM.
 In the first meeting, besides logistics, we decided on a methodology.
-For meeting #2 the members of the group will have read White Fragility, and will select two main ideas they take from the book.
-One of the goals will be to produce a one page, bullet-point summary of the book for general parish access.
+For the first discussion, the members of the group will have read White Fragility, and will select two main ideas they take from the book.
+One of the goals will be to produce a one-page, bullet-point summary of the book for general parish access.
 We will also bring to the meeting our own thoughts on what we learned about ourselves in reading it, as well as our testimony of how do we reflect about our own ethnic/cultural experience.